 Although tooth enamel is the strongest material in the human body, it can still be damaged as a result of injury or oral diseases.
 When this happens, restorative dentistry treatments may be able to save your natural tooth.

-Dentists Leslie Trecha, D.D.S. and Joanna Alrubie, D.M.D. of Wexford PA, provide general dentistry and cosmetic dentistry services, which includes a comprehensive dental exam and cleaning, dental x-rays, composite fillings, porcelain crowns and veneers, dental implants, dentures, partials, and bridges among many other dental services.
-Dr. Trecha and Dr. Alrubie can help you correct any cosmetic dental problems that you may have and even redesign your smile, so you can smile with confidence.
+Joanna Alrubie, D.M.D. of Wexford PA, provides general dentistry and cosmetic dentistry services, which includes a comprehensive dental exam and cleaning, dental x-rays, composite fillings, porcelain crowns and veneers, dental implants, dentures, partials, and bridges among many other dental services.
+Dr. Alrubie can help you correct any cosmetic dental problems that you may have and even redesign your smile, so you can smile with confidence.